-With so much support readily available, your nonprofit can save time trying to contact the technical team and focus their efforts elsewhere.
+With so much support readily available, your nonprofit can save time trying to contact the technical team and focus the efforts elsewhere.

 PayPal may be the most used online payment platform, but it’s not the only one.
 Alternative online giving software, like @Pay, offers your nonprofit more features.

 Features like their 2-click donation buttons make @Pay’s donation process simple.